rtk-rnjn/Parrot/extra/tutorials/roadmaps/postgresql-dba/110-advanced-topics/102-advanced-sql/index.md

 - **Advanced Joins**: We'll dive deeper into SQL joins by exploring various types of joins such as Self Joins, Lateral Joins, and CROSS JOIN.

 - **Full-Text Search**: Full-text search allows you to query natural language documents stored in your database.
-We'll look at using PostgreSQL’s built-in text search features, including the tsvector and tsquery data types, as well as text search functions and operators.
+We'll look at using PostgreSQL's built-in text search features, including the tsvector and tsquery data types, as well as text search functions and operators.

 - **Triggers**: Triggers are a way to automatically execute a specified function whenever certain events occur, such as INSERT, UPDATE, DELETE or TRUNCATE operations.
 We will look at creating triggers and understanding their use cases.